314lipczuk/ODE_project_report/main.typ

 RAS to RAS\* (the active form).
 The standard MAPK/ERK cascade of RAS-RAF-MEK-ERK is preserved.
 We group whole families of kinases together and represent them as one vertex to preserve ontological grouping while minimizing complexity of the model.
-Model also contains a negative feedback loop represented as a separate te NFB vertex in above graph.
+Model also contains a negative feedback loop represented as a separate NFB state variable (Figure 4).
 Modeling negative feedback as a separate state variable is not mechanistically accurate, but allows for a number of useful properties.
 It helps with model understandability, as negative feedback has clear and separate parameters that can be tweaked in isolation, while its existence as a state variable in the simulated model helps to track the contribution of negative feedback on the rest of the system.